-When medical malpractice post-delivery hurts a mother or harms a child, Crandall & Pera Law’s labor and delivery negligence attorneys fight on your family’s behalf.
+When medical malpractice post-delivery hurts a mother or baby, Crandall & Pera Law’s labor and delivery negligence attorneys fight on your family’s behalf.
 Our lawyers seek to get the best medical help for those who suffer and help you obtain compensation for lifetime injuries.
 In the tragic event of death, our lawyers fight to get the full wrongful death benefits your family deserves.
-To learn more, visit one of our Ohio offices in Cincinnati, Chesterland, Cleveland, Chagrin Falls or Columbus.

 Standard Postpartum Care

 - Check for vital signs.
-Pregnancy and delivery are exhausting experiences – physically and emotionally.
-New mothers should be examined regularly for irregular breathing, abnormal blood pressure, negative reactions to the anesthesia, cardiac issues, and other signs.
+Pregnancy and delivery are exhausting experiences — physically and emotionally.
+New mothers should be examined regularly for irregular breathing, abnormal blood pressure, negative reactions to the anesthesia and cardiac issues.

 - Look for tears and wounds.
 It is postpartum negligence not to review abrasions and injuries from vaginal deliveries and from C-sections.

 - Pay attention to the uterus.
 The mother’s uterus should be examined by the doctors and nurses for signs of abnormal bleeding and for proper uterine firmness and size.

 - Examine the newborn.
 A thorough review of the child for a full range of medical issues, including jaundice and respiratory illnesses, is imperative.

 Our attorneys have tried many types of postpartum negligence cases.
 Some of the more common types of medical malpractice and birth injuries that can occur to the mother after the baby is born are:

 - Infections.
 Infections are common after surgery.
 Unattended, infections can cause permanent harm or even death to a mother or to the newborn.